Best Garden Tractors For 2015 – Is a Garden Tractor right for you!

 John Deere X534

 Year: 2011-2013 Model: X500 X530 X534 X540 Item Number: Multi-Terrain Tractor Manufacture: John Deere Engine Brand: John Deere iTorque HP: 23-24 Deck: 48-54 Transmission: Automatic with differential lock Speed: 7.2 Street Price: MSRP: 5899 – 7799 Where To Buy: Dealer Locator My Review: I have not written a stand alone review of this tractor yet.
-My Opinion: Many of you will want to compare the X300 series to the rest of this group because the price is comparable to the Simplicity Conquest but the X300 is not designed for heavy-duty ground engaging work.
+My Opinion: Many of you will want to compare the X310/X324/X360 series to the rest of this group because the price is comparable to the Simplicity Conquest but they are not designated by John Deere for heavy-duty ground engaging work.

 The X500 is the best Garden Tractor on the market.
 Yes, it is the most expensive and costs more than twice as much as the best value Craftsman G5500.
 But if you want the most versitile, the best hill climbing, best ground engaging garden tractor it is worth spending the extra money.
 There are 4 models in this series.
 Starting with the basic X500, the 2 wheel steer X534 to the high-end X540 with power steering.
 I’m not going to go into all the features that make this the best mower.
 Just Google X500 John Deere review and you can read many honest reviews of this John Deere Garden Tractor.